 Now its time to mix the lye with water, and as I already mentioned above, this is a chemical reaction so we need to take some precautions.Make sure you are making the soap in a well-ventilated area.
-Put on protective eyewear, mask, apron, and long rubber gloves.
+Put on your gloves and eye protection, your mask, apron, and long rubber gloves.
 Pour the mineral water into a large glass/sturdy plastic jug or plastic bucket.
-Now, slowly, pour the lye (caustic soda), using a plastic spatula to stir until dissolved.
-The water will start to heat when it reacts with the lye, it will need to cool until it reaches the required temperature (see specific recipe).
+Now, slowly, pour the lye into the water, using a plastic spatula to stir until dissolved.
+The water will start to heat when it reacts with the lye (caustic soda/sodium hydroxide), it will need to cool until it reaches the required temperature (see specific recipe).

 Using a stick blender begin carefully stirring your mixture for several minutes, slowly at first without switching the blender on.